Connectors

 None

-Updates meta data columns: _sdc_batched_at: timestamp update _sdc_sequence etc.
+Adds and updates meta data columns: _sdc_batched_at: timestamp update _sdc_sequence etc.

 Avoids unneeded updates (*)